 If you are the victim of sextortion, we urge you to follow these five steps to stop the abuse.

-A sextortionist will lead you to believe that you don’t have any options and there’s no way out.
+Sextornionists keep control by making you believe that if you don’t obey, your life will be rover.
+He convinces you that you don’t have options and there’s no way out.
 He’s wrong.

 We work hard to de-anonymize sexual extortionists and advocate on your behalf with law enforcement.

 Call (646) 666 – 8908 or send our office a message to tell us what’s going on.
 We will be in touch right away.